schlomo/sops-check/docs/design.md

 the details about design decisions we took.
 It assumes familarity with [SOPS][sops] and the concepts that it uses.

+## Purpose

+Check SOPS files for correct and compliant usage without decrypting the SOPS files to ensure that all SOPS files are configured in the desired fashion.
+The goal is to provide a security linter that safeguards the security of the data protected by the SOPS files against common mistakes and against malicious configurations.

 ## Background

-SOPS supports encrypting files using one or more trust anchors.
-Especially in enterprise contexts, it is important to enforce some rules around the trust anchors that are in use.
-Some questions that to be answered could
+SOPS supports encrypting files using one or more "trust anchors" (the encryption keys used to encrypt a SOPS file).
+The security of the SOPS file is primarily governed by the security and selection of suitable.
+Especially in enterprise contexts it is important to enforce some rules around the trust anchors that are in use.
+Some questions that to be answered could be:
-be:

 - How can we ensure that any given SOPS file is encrypted using a set of required trust anchors?